-In Pokemon Mystery Dungeon Explorers of Time/Darkness, you are one for your partner, to the extent that after you are removed from time and space, the boss sees fit to make an unstable paradox by putting you back rather than have your partner sad.
+In Pokemon Mystery Dungeon Explorers of Time/Darkness, you are one for your partner, to the extent that after you are removed from time and space, the god of time sees fit to make an unstable paradox by putting you back rather than have your partner sad.

 .hack//G.U. had Endrance, whose entire world reflects around Mia and only Mia while everything and everyone else were too ugly, weak and boring to care for.
 After Haseo reveals his cat as an AIDA and destroys her while fishing for Endrance to get back on his feet, Haseo becomes this for Endrance instead.
 However, his views on the rest of existence slowly become more positive in doing so.
 Also do note, Endrance is played by Elk's player.
 His dependancy on Mia goes all the way back to the original games, though not to this extent, and possibly put Kite in this role After Mia awakened as the Phase Macha

 In Solatorobo, Elh becomes this to Red when he starts Hearing Voices, providing another voice to focus on instead of the one trying to convince him to kill everyone.